miniaturebase/runes/README.md

 ### Project Name

-The name of this project is a tongue-in-cheek word-play on the UTF-8 encoding algorithm and the (very strong) English word, _"hate"_, by using the number eight in place of the letters _"a-t-e"_, insinutating that at some point in every developer's career, they will say – _"I hate unicode"_.
+Originally, the name of this project was UTFH8; a tongue-in-cheek word-play on the UTF-8 encoding algorithm and the (very strong) English word, _"hate"_, by using the number eight in place of the letters _"a-t-e"_, insinutating that at some point in every developer's career, they will say – _"I hate unicode"_.

+Now, the project has been renamed to _Runes_, inspired by [Go's rune type](https://blog.golang.org/strings), and the Elder Futhark – something less harsh & sinister sounding.